alankent/magento2devbox-skeleton/README.md

 Next you need to install your Magento project inside the web container under the `/var/www/magento2` directory.
-(Apache is configured by default to use `magento2` as the document root.)
+(Apache is configured by default to use `/var/www/magento2` as the document root.)
 There are multiple options here.

 Note: The first time you run Composer in the following steps, it may prompt you for a username and password.
 Enter your 'public' and 'private' keys from http://marketplace.magento.com/, "My Profile", "Access keys" when prompoted.
 Be aware that an `auth.json` file holding your keys will be saved into `~/.composer/`.
-You may want to share the Composer downloaded files but have a different `auth.json` file per project by moving the `auth.json` file into your project's home directory (but not committing this file to git for security reasons).
+If you want to share the Composer downloaded files but have a different `auth.json` file per project, move the `auth.json` file into your project's home directory.
+Most people add this file to their `.gitignore` file to help restrict access to the download keys.

 **Existing Project**

-If you have an existing project with all the source code already under `shared/www`, no additional configuration is needed.
+If you have an existing project with all the source code already under `shared/www` on your laptop, no additional configuration is needed.
 If you use volume mounting, the code will automatically be visible; if you use Unison, it will copy files on your laptop into the web container when Unison is started.

 **Creating a New Project with Composer**